rrenebostic/AI-Fairness-Audit-Playbook/01-executive-summary.md

 ## Business Case ##

+_Note:_ _The data is entirely hypothetical.
+Any action you take upon the informationis strictly at your own risk, and there is no liability for any losses or damages in connection with its use._

 The Fairness Audit Playbook provides measurable returns through four key value drivers.
 The most significant benefit comes from **risk mitigation**, which helps avoid regulatory fines, legal costs, and reputational damage caused by biased AI systems.
 It also prevents expensive product recalls or system rollbacks that may arise from fairness issues.

 **Efficiency gains** come from standardizing fairness assessments across teams, which eliminates ad-hoc approaches and reduces dependency on external consultants for routine audits.
 This standardization accelerates time-to-deployment through clear guidelines.